RMerl/asuswrt-merlin/README-merlin.txt

 The list of changes (so far):

-- Based on the source code of release 3.0.0.3.144 (with some code taken from older versions)
+- Based on the source code of release 3.0.0.3.144
 - Added wol binary (wake-on-lan) (in addition to ether-wake already in the firmware)
 - Added Tools menu to web interface (with WakeOnLan page)
 - Added JFFS partition support (configurable under Administration->Advanced->System)